STAT545-UBC-hw-2018-19/hw02-emreerhan/hw02_gapminder.md

     ## [1] 9857.455

-The standard deviation is 9857.455
+The spread can be described by the standard deviation, which is 9857.455

 ### Exploring various plot types